godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **interface/editor/single_window_mode** :ref:`🔗<class_EditorSettings_property_interface/editor/single_window_mode>`

 If ``true``, embed modal windows such as docks inside the main editor window.
 When single-window mode is enabled, tooltips will also be embedded inside the main editor window, which means they can't be displayed outside of the editor window.
+Single-window mode can be faster as it does not need to create a separate window for every popup and tooltip, which can be a slow operation depending on the operating system and rendering method in use.

+This is equivalent to :ref:`ProjectSettings.display/window/subwindows/embed_subwindows<class_ProjectSettings_property_display/window/subwindows/embed_subwindows>` in the running project, except the setting's value is inverted.

 \ **Note:** To query whether the editor can use multiple windows in an editor plugin, use :ref:`EditorInterface.is_multi_window_enabled<class_EditorInterface_method_is_multi_window_enabled>` instead of querying the value of this editor setting.